My New Word Processor

 Word Perfect – Word Perfect is back!
 Corel has revived it.
 But when I downloaded and installed it on Windows 10, it wouldn’t work.
 I couldn’t test it.
 A shame, because back in the day it was a good program, some claim it was the best.
 The interface looked good.
 However, it’s expensive, as expensive as Microsoft Office (£252!), so unless they change the pricing and the compatibility with Windows 10, they’re on to a loser, I’m afraid.
 You can get the Home version for £110, which is more reasonable.
 If it works.
 I'd only advise WP diehards to go for this one, simply because there are other, perfectly acceptable free and low cost processors available.
 If you manage to get the trial working on Windows 10, let me know!

 Softmaker’s Textmaker is a German program, so it does have special capabilities for the German market, but you don’t have to use them.
-The 2016 office suite is a paid for version, but it also has a free version.
+The 2016 office suite is a paid for version.

-I downloaded the trial version to evaluate it, and I got hooked.
+I downloaded the trial version to evaluate it, and I liked it very much.
 Softmaker offer two versions, Standard, at $70 and Professional, for $90.
 Each cover three computers owned by the same person.
-However, if you download the free version, and upgrade from that, the upgrade prices are $40 and $60.
+However, if you download the free version, and upgrade from that (click the Upgrade button inside FreeOffice) the upgrade prices are $40 and $60.

 Textmaker looks good, has nice icons, and is customisable.
 I would like a live word counter, but all you need to do is put the number counter on the toolbar, together with the update button, and you get the word count easily.
 It has a very nice choice of views, including the one I use when I write, the Continuous view.
 It’s better than the Web view in Microsoft Office and LibreOffice, because it is more accurate to the way it looks on the page.
 The sidebar can be hidden or revealed, and is very useful when setting styles and details.